Not all career paths are paved equally

 But I ticked the box, and my experience of the scheme and BTO’s hiring process was nothing but positive from there onwards.
 I was offered an interview and the opportunity to let the People team know about any reasonable adjustments I would require to attend.
 For me, this was a remote interview and a note to let the interviewers know that my lack of eye-contact and possible misinterpretation of questions would be due to my autism (not rudeness or inattentiveness!).

 The Disability Confident scheme ends at the interview stage, but BTO’s commitment to inclusivity does not!
-From the moment I was offered the job, and throughout my first couple of months in the role to now, I have been fully supported to do my job in the way that I work best, and been welcomed as part of the team.
-I can honestly say that BTO is the most supportive organisation I’ve ever worked for, and I hope this blog gives more disabled people the confidence to apply to join our lovely team.
+From the moment I was offered the job, and throughout my first couple of months in the role to now, I have been supported to do my job in the way that I work best and been welcomed as part of the team.
+I hope this blog gives more disabled people the confidence to apply to join our lovely team.

 Happy Disability Pride Month everyone!